-Yale supports its graduates in whatever field they enter, but understands that certain careers are more financially stressful that others.
+Yale supports its graduates in whatever field they enter, but understands that certain careers are more financially stressful than others.
 To that end, learn more about our Entrepreneurial Fellows Program and our Loan Forgiveness Program.
-The “LFP” is the oldest and more generous program of its kind among business schools, supporting graduates who pursue “public good” jobs around the world.
+The “LFP” is the oldest and most generous program of its kind among business schools, supporting graduates who pursue public sector jobs around the world.

 We also keep our graduates abreast on post-graduation loan repayment options.

 Internship Fund: The Internship Fund is a completely student-run organization that brings together first-years to financially support our classmates in the pursuit of public service internships that are often low-paying.